-Let us look more in that unveiled face, from which streams the light of the knowledge of the glory of God (see Second Corinthians, chapters 3 and 4).
+Let us look more in that unveiled face, from which streams the light of the knowledge of the glory of God.
+(See 2 Corinthians, chapters 3 and 4).
 All else will pale – and fade – if we will but linger there.

-Wondrous fact, a Man in the glory of God, and that One my Savior; my Priest; my Advocate; the One who died for me; the One who lives for me; the One who is coming for me; the Bridegroom of His church.
+Wondrous fact, a Man in the glory of God, and that One my Saviour; my Priest; my Advocate; the One Who died for me; the One Who lives for me; the One Who is coming for me; the Bridegroom of His Church.